Bazalbuilder/Aegis/CONTRIBUTING.md

 When posting an issue, make sure to double-check that it hasn't already been reported.
 If one's already posted, don't worry!
 If we notice a duplicate issue, we'll send you the link to the original issue.

 ## Feature Requests
-Any feature requests or feedback that you think would make a difference should be posted to the [GitHub Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues) or our [[Discord server](https://discord.gg/asCWGUfJMj).
+Any feature requests or feedback that you think would make a difference should be posted to the [GitHub Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues).

 Please include as much information as possible, including:
 * A clear description of the feature you're requesting;